nismod/open-gira/README.md

 # OpenStreetMap / Aqueduct Flood exposure

-Use `nismod/snail` to demonstrate infrastructure network intersections with hazards as an exposure calculation.
+A snakemake workflow based on `nismod/snail` to demonstrate infrastructure network intersections with hazards as an exposure calculation.

 Goals:
 - automated pipeline for reproducible exposure analysis anywhere in the world.